1Password/terraform-provider-onepassword/docs/data-sources/item.md

 - `public_key` (String) SSH Public Key for this item.
 - `section` (Block List) A list of custom sections in an item (see [below for nested schema](#nestedblock--section))
 - `tags` (List of String) An array of strings of the tags assigned to the item.
-- `type` (String) (Applies to the database and API credential categories) The type of database or API credential.
-For the database category, one of ["db2" "filemaker" "msaccess" "mssql" "mysql" "oracle" "postgresql" "sqlite" "other"].
-For API credentials, it can be any string.
+- `type` (String) (Only applies to database and API credential categories) The type of database or API Credential.
 - `url` (String) The primary URL for the item.
 - `username` (String) Username for this item.
-- `filename` (String) (Applies to the API credential category) Filename for this item.
+- `valid_from` (String) (Only applies to the API credential category) The timestamp from which the API credential is valid.

 <a id="nestedblock--file"></a>
 ### Nested Schema for `file`